Alain-Pascal/alx-system_engineering-devops/0x01-shell_permissions/README.md

     > A script that changes the owner of the file `hello` to the user `betty`

 * 4-empty

+    > Script that creates an empty file called `hello`

 * 5-execute
 * 6-multiple_permissions
 * 7-everybody